johnwcowan/r7rs-work/EnvironmentsMIT.md

 Returns `#t` if *symbol* is not only bound in *env* but assigned to a value, and `#f` otherwise.

-Such unassigned symbols may arise from the expansion of `letrec` or `letrec*`, although they are not normally observable.
-In addition, a Scheme implementation may treat all possible symbols as bound, but not necessarily assigned, in the interaction environment.
+Such unassigned symbols cannot be created by ordinary Scheme operations.
+However, a Scheme implementation may treat all possible symbols as bound but not necessarily assigned in the interaction environment.

 `(environment-assignable? `*env symbol*`)`